wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes_details/22-16/provd_plugins_python3.md

-We then replace the code in the file "/var/lib/wazo-provd/plugins/xivo-polycom-4.0.9/common.py" at line 206 with the above, then restart wazo-provd with `systemctl restart wazo-provd` and our plugin would get loaded.
-If not, it's only a question of repeating the above procedure until there is no Traceback on wazo-provd startup.
+We then replace the code in the file "/var/lib/wazo-provd/plugins/xivo-polycom-4.0.9/common.py" at line 206 with the above, then restart wazo-provd with `systemctl restart wazo-provd` and our plugin should load.
+If not, it's only a question of repeating the above steps until there are no more errors on wazo-provd startup.

 ### Other possible errors due to the Python 3 migration

-It is possible that you may encounter other errors due to the changes made to the provisioning server in preparation to the Python 3 migration.
-Some of the changes are:
+It is possible that you may encounter other errors due to the changes made to the provisioning server in preparation for the Python 3 migration.
+Some changes are:

-- Replace plugin device support constants by an `Enum`
+- The device support constants were replaced with an `Enum`, `DeviceSupport`

   ```python
   from provd.devices.pgasso import BasePgAssociator, DeviceSupport